ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/ml-perf/ml-perf.md

 ## Install Tensorflow

 MLPerf Inference Benchmark suite can use different backends such as onnx or tensorflow.
-We will install Tensorflow as the backend.
+You will install Tensorflow as the backend.
 Install tensorflow using the commands below.

 ```bash
 pip install tensorflow
 pip install tensorflow-io
 ```
-We set 2 environment variables:
+Set 2 environment variables:
 * Enable oneDNN, an open-source cross-platform performance library for deep learning applications
 * Use 16-bit floating-point storage format (BF16) to accelerate performance